ccbs-stradl/ukb_healthoutcomes_db/README.md

 The health outcomes data tables in UKB can each be upwards of 4GB in size and therefore are memory-intensive to work with.
 By storing the data tables in a database, it is possible to query them without loading all of the data into memory.

+### Updates

+- Aug 10 2020: Database schema has been [normalised](https://en.wikipedia.org/wiki/Database_normalization) which shoud make many queries a lot faster, particularly those that involve searching text fields.
+It also decreases the size of the database by about 7GB.

 ## List of database tables

 ### [Hospital inpatient](http://biobank.ndph.ox.ac.uk/showcase/label.cgi?id=2000)